First-Time Freshmen: Merit Scholarship

 Competitive Excellence Award

-This $2,000 renewable scholarship is awarded to incoming first-year students for their participation in one of the following art exhibitions or competitions:
+This $2,000 renewable scholarship is awarded to incoming first-year students for their participation or recognition in one of the following art exhibitions or competitions:

 - Chicago Public Schools All-City Senior Portfolio Exhibition

 - Ohio Governor’s Youth Arts Exhibition